The Arnoux-Yoccoz mapping classes via Penner's construction: Introduction

 \end{theorem}

-On a nonorientable surface, there is no notion of positive or negative twisting, so we specify the direction of the Dehn twist $T_c$ by the coloring of the curve $c$ on \Cref{fig:ay_penner-nonor} as follows.
-By cutting out the crosscap in the middle and cutting the twisted bands, we obtain an orientable surface with an embedding in $\R^2$ coming from the figure.
-Our cut-up surface inherits the orientation of $\R^2$.
+The direction of twisting about~$T_c$ is important, see \Cref{fig:nonor-twist} later for the reason behind this.
+On a nonorientable surface, there is no notion of positive or negative twisting, so we specify the direction of the Dehn twist~$T_c$ by the coloring of the curve~$c$ on \Cref{fig:ay_penner-nonor} as follows.
+By cutting out the crosscap in the middle and cutting the twisted bands, we obtain an orientable surface with an embedding in~$\R^2$ coming from the figure.
+Our cut-up surface inherits the orientation of~$\R^2$.
 The blue and red parts of our curve indicate the parts where the twisting behaves like a positive and negative twist, respectively, with respect to the orientation of the cut-up surface.
-See \Cref{fig:twisted-core-curve} later for an alternative description of the twisting direction.